Kyoto - A City Full of History and Tradition! This Video Shows You All the Popular Sights You Don't Want to Miss During Your Trip to Kyoto!

 Kyoto is always ranked high on the list of favorite cities to visit in Japan.

-Discover what the buzz is all about by enjoying the sights and sounds of Kyoto with this video!
+Discover what the buzz is all about by enjoying the magnificent views of Kyoto with this video!

 Popular Tourist Destination in Kyoto

 Many people may enjoy tea ceremony, but the Urasenke, led by the well-known tea master Sen Soshitsu, is the master of tea ceremony.

 At the Chado Research Center Galleries in Kyoto City, run by the Urasenke, visitors are invited to sit and enjoy Ryu-rei style tea ceremony, where matcha and Japanese sweets are served.